 Published: April 2020 | Report Code: IM11945 | Available Format: PDF | Pages: 194

-During the historical period (2014–2019), North America dominated the human enhancement market, on account of being the largest procurer of connected wearable devices, including medical devices, head-mounted displays (HMDs), gesture control devices, wrist-worn computers, and connected clothes and garments, and medical devices, in the region.
+North America was the largest human enhancement industry from 2014 to 2019 because of the huge sales of connected wearable devices, including head-mounted displays (HMDs), wrist-worn computers, connected clothes and garments, and medical devices, in the region.

 |Market Size by Segments||Technology, Application|

 |Market Size of Geographies||U.S., Canada, U.K., Germany, France, Russia, Switzerland, China, Japan, India, South Korea, Australia, Singapore, New Zealand, Brazil, Saudi Arabia, South Africa, U.A.E., Mexico|

 |Market Players||ReWalk Robotics Ltd., Medtronic plc, OMRON Corporation, Cochlear Ltd., Ekso Bionics Holdings Inc., Vuzix Corporation, Garmin Ltd., Fitbit Inc., Google LLC, Stryker Corporation, Zimmer Biomet Holdings Inc., Johnson & Johnson, Boston Scientific Corporation, Xiaomi Corporation, Apple Inc.|

 In recent times, major companies operating in the human enhancement market have formed numerous partnerships to grow mutually, by using each other’s technologies and product offerings.
 For instance, in December 2019, SignGlasses, a U.S.-based provider of hearing technology, began a partnership with Vuzix Corporation.
 Under the agreement, the latter is utilizing the sign language interpretation and captioning technology developed by SignGlasses, in its Vuzix Blade smart glasses, designed for hard-of-hearing and deaf patients.